 Is it OK to drag a kayak?

 It really depends on what material your kayak is made of and the terrain.
-If you have a plastic kayak, it’s possible to drag it, while this option might be good for grass or sand, this may not be suitable for certain types of terrain.
-It’s also best not to drag a fiberglass or composite kayaks, as it can cause damage.
+If you have a plastic kayak, it’s possible to drag it.
+While this option might be fine for grass or sand, this may not be suitable for certain types of terrain.
+It’s also best not to drag fiberglass or composite kayaks, as it can cause damage.
 Inflatable kayaks are also not ideal for dragging.

 Is kayaking safe for non-swimmers?

 Although it’s better to know how to swim when kayaking, as long as you’re wearing a personal floatation device (PFD), it is relatively safe.

 Kayaks are generally safe to use and hardly tip over.
 The risk of tipping also depends on the sort of kayak and the type of water where you are paddling.
 For example, it’s extremely hard to tip over when paddling with a recreational kayak on a relatively calm river.
 But whitewater (rapid water) paddling with an ultra-light or sea kayak comes with a very high risk of tipping.

 What is the best length for a kayak?

 Once you decide what you plan to use the kayak for, then you can start looking at optimal lengths.
 Length is all about maneuverability.
 The rule of thumb is: Longer boats cruise more efficiently and offer lots of storage space for overnight touring gear, while shorter hulls turn more quickly.
 The best ocean kayak, for instance, will be 17 to 20 feet long.
 The best squirt or play kayak for whitewater is 7 to 9 feet long.